SonarSource-Demos/salesforce-apex-example/README.md

 2. Analyze main branch (manually and locally)
 3. Analyze the PR that already exists on this repo
 4. Confirm project dashboard + PR branch dashboard
+5. Open the project in SonarLint in VS Code and set up Connected Mode to your SQ instance.
+Bind the project (which you'll likely be prompted to do).

 ## Background
 This project is a copy of [Milestones-PM](https://github.com/SalesforceLabs/Milestones-PM).
 This copy of the original repo is hosted here for the sole purpose of demonstrating SonarQube APEX code analysis.